vanaklay/mkdiruby/README.md

     puts "End creating lib folder" end
 ```
-7 - Create the README.md file to explain what do your application or how we can use it or how we can install it
+### 7. Create a README.md file to explain what your application does, how we can use it and so on
 ```ruby
 # ./lib/app.rb